 [2] The material events in the Crown Court unfolded in March and May 2017.
-The notice of appeal is dated 1 October 2020.
-The appellant had no legal representation in this court until, on 21 January 2022, this court exercised its power under article 26(1) of the Access to Justice (NI) Order 2003 (formerly section 19(1) of the Criminal Appeal (NI) Act 1980) appointing solicitor and counsel to represent him at public expense.
-The court considered it appropriate to exercise this power mainly because, following several remote review listings, it had become clear that the appellant was struggling to represent himself adequately, with the result that the appointment was necessary in fulfilment of his common law right to a fair hearing.
-The court further took into account that during the intervening period of approximately 15 months the appellant's several efforts to secure legal representation had been fruitless.
+The Notice of Appeal is dated 01 October 2020.
+The Appellant had no legal representation in this court until, on 21 January 2022, this court exercised its power under section 19(1) of the Criminal Appeal (NI) Act 1980 appointing solicitor and counsel to represent him at public expense.
+The court considered it appropriate to exercise this power mainly because, following several remote review listings, it had become clear that the Appellant was struggling to represent himself adequately, with the result that the appointment was necessary in fulfilment of his common law right to a fair hearing.
+The court further took into account that during the intervening period of approximately 15 months the Appellant's several efforts to secure legal representation had been fruitless.